IMHFS Steering Committee

 Louis de Wolff

-CalMac Ferries Limited
+CalMac Ferries Limited, UK

 Louis de Wolff serves as the Director of HSQE, Designated Person, and CSO at CalMac Ferries Limited.
 With a background as a master mariner, he is an expert in marine safety and quality management systems, including ISM, ISPS, ISO 9001, and ISO 14001.
 Louis has a strong focus on training and auditing, and he is also a qualified ship inspector for ILO MLC 2006.
 In his role at CalMac, he has been instrumental in upgrading the company’s management systems and delivering safety strategies.
 His team’s performance was a key factor in securing a billion-pound contract for the Scottish Government.
 Louis has also been involved in the EU-funded SEAHORSE project, which aims to improve shipping safety through technology transfer from air transport, focusing on human factors.
 With a career spanning various roles in the marine industry, Louis is a seasoned professional committed to enhancing safety and operational excellence.